garrandall/popular-music-data/tracks/angel-aretha-franklin.md

 Oh I lived too long
 Without the love of someone
 And there's no misery
-Ooooh oooh like the misery
+Oh oh like the misery
 I feel in me

 I gotta find me an angel in